gyshan/gyshan.github.io/_posts/2017-12-12-basic-folder-structure-for-bioinformatics.md

 └── ReadMe
 {% endhighlight %}

 The project folder includes five subfolders, which are `raw`, `bin`, `ref`, `rst` and `Misc`.
-In addition, the `ReadMe` file should be contained in the project folder. `ReadMe` file is a form of documentation that contains information about other files in this directory.
-Each subfolder has its own function in this project.
+Besides, the `ReadMe` file should contain in the project folder. `ReadMe` file is a form of documentation that contains information about other files in this directory.
+Each subfolder has its function in this project.

 * `raw`: Save raw files, often come from Illumina machine or website
 * `bin`: Save developed scripts
 * `ref`: Save reference materials
 * `rst`: Save important results
 * `Misc`: Save Miscellaneous files.
-The most important subfolder in it is minimal working example (MWE), which is a collection of source code and other essential data files, allowing a bug or problem to be demonstrated and reproduced.
+The most critical subfolder in it is a minimal working example (MWE), which is a collection of source code and other essential data files, allowing a bug or problem to be demonstrated and reproduced.

 In a word, a well-organized folder can facilitate human readability and therefore be good for the project.
-Code is more for computers, and well-organized folder structure is for humans.
-It is actually often more difficult to deal with humans than computers.
+The code is more for computers, and a well-organized folder structure is for humans.
+It is often more challenging to deal with humans than machines.